 Serrated limestone rock formations, sharp as bread-knives, cut up through the landscape of western Madagascar, creating baroque grottos and pinnacles.
 Dry and seemingly unhospitable, they are home to extraordinary wildlife.
 Even fat boababs manage to grab hold in this alien environment.
 But extraordinary beauty is also found in the detail: miniature red ants and tiny jewelled orchids dazzle against jagged bone-coloured stone.

 Valley of the Moon, Chile

-Enveloped in silence, you ride across the Atacama with a stunning panorama for a backdrop – flat arid fields punctuated by jagged age-old boulders, give way to red crested dunes and valleys layered in a thin orange and white crust, its easy to see why NASA chose here to field test their Martian rover.
+Enveloped in silence, you ride across the Atacama in Chile with a stunning panorama for a backdrop - flat arid fields punctuated by jagged age-old boulders, give way to red crested dunes and valleys layered in a thin orange and white crust, its easy to see why NASA chose here to field test their Martian rover.
 When dawn breaks, the sky springs to life in fiery hues, from blood red to burnt amber.

 Sci-Fi plants of Mount Kenya, Kenya

-On day three of the Naro Moru trail, once you’ve overcome the slightly daunting ‘vertical bog’ the wonders of alpine Africa’s otherwordly flora, seemingly designed by some 1950′s science-fiction writer, are all around you.
-When you first see them, it’s hard to believe the ‘water-holding cabbage’ or ‘ostrich-plume plant’.
+On day three of the Naro Moru trail in Kenya, once you've overcome the slightly daunting 'vertical bog' the wonders of alpine Africa's otherwordly flora, seemingly designed by some 1950's science-fiction writer, are all around you.
+When you first see them, it's hard to believe the 'water-holding cabbage' or 'ostrich-plume plant'.
 This is the land of giant shrubs and weeds: the giant lobelia found only on Mount Kenya is perhaps the only plant in the world that could fairly be described as cuddly.